 If you happen to live in a part of the United States that has major infestations with fire ants, you are not likely to have cockroaches coming into your house from outdoors.
-Ants attack (and eat) larger roaches, although small roaches sometimes can flatten themselves against the floor, the ground, or another hard surface so that the ants only can bite the hardest parts of their exoskeleton, so they survive the ant attack.
+Ants are natural enemies of cockroaches, because they attack (and eat) larger roaches, although small roaches sometimes can flatten themselves against the floor, the ground, or another hard surface so that the ants only can bite the hardest parts of their exoskeleton, so they survive the ant attack.

 9. Palmetto bugs are among the fastest of all ground-moving insects.

 The American cockroach, more often referred to as the palmetto bug, moves as fast as a human can walk—or run.
 Its speed is due to the fact that it moves its three pairs of legs in sequence, 3-2-1, keeping its body flat against any surface, and allowing it to stop and start suddenly.
 The cockroach can also change direction very quickly, giving it the appearance of even greater speed.